40 Under 40

 The average age of Fellows in 2018 was 70.
 Only three were aged under 40; none aged under 30.

 With the 40 under 40 initiative, we aim to welcome a new generation of writers into the RSL, and to celebrate the talent and diversity of Britain’s younger writers.
 In future, we may develop similar initiatives for other groups of writers under-represented in our Fellowship.

-The 40 Under 40s will be in addition to our usual annual election of new Fellows of all ages – which in 2018 was increased to 30 writers.
+The 40 Under 40s were added in addition to our usual annual election of new Fellows of all ages – which in 2018 was increased to 30 writers.

 Recommendations of writers for 40 under 40 were assessed by a specially convened panel of our Fellows, chaired by novelist Kamila Shamsie.
 The panel will make the 40 nominations to the Council and Vice-Presidents for election.
 The results were announced in late Spring 2018.

 ‘As someone who became an RSL Fellow a couple of years shy of my 40th birthday I know what a boost the Fellowship affords to younger writers.
 There is nothing quite like being recognised by other writers and asked to join their ranks.’